Tearsheet

 AI Analysis | Feedback

-Michelle Gass, President and Chief Executive Officer
+Michelle Gass, President & Chief Executive Officer

-Harmit Singh joined Levi Strauss & Co. in January 2013 as Chief Financial Officer.
-In January 2023, his role expanded to Chief Financial and Growth Officer, taking on responsibilities for corporate strategy and global retail real estate in addition to his finance duties.
-He is responsible for globally leading finance, the transformation office, investor relations, information security, strategic sourcing, real estate expansion, mergers, acquisitions and divestitures, and global talent hubs.
-Before joining Levi's, Harmit Singh was the Chief Financial Officer of Hyatt Hotels Corporation from August 2008 to December 2012, where he established a global financial structure and successfully took the company public.
-Prior to Hyatt, he spent 14 years at Yum!
-Brands, Inc. in various global leadership roles, including Senior Vice President and CFO of Yum Restaurants International and CFO of Pizza Hut U.S. Earlier in his career, he worked at American Express India and Price Waterhouse in India.
-Harmit Singh has served on the board of directors for Buffalo Wild Wings Inc., OpenText Corporation, and The AZEK® Company.
+Harmit Singh has served as Executive Vice President and Chief Financial Officer of Levi Strauss & Co. since January 2013, with his role expanding to Chief Financial and Growth Officer.
+He is responsible for managing global finance, strategy, information technology, strategic sourcing, real estate, and global business services.
+With over 30 years of experience in driving growth for global consumer brands, Mr. Singh previously served as Executive Vice President and Chief Financial Officer of Hyatt Hotels Corporation from 2008 to 2012, where he established a global financial structure and took the company public.
+He also spent 14 years at Yum!
+Brands, Inc. in various global leadership roles, including senior vice president and chief financial officer of Yum Restaurants International.
+Earlier in his career, he worked at American Express India and Price Waterhouse in India.
+Mr. Singh has served on the board of directors and as Audit Committee chair of Buffalo Wild Wings Inc., and is a former owner, operator, and franchisor of Buffalo Wild Wings Restaurants.
+He also served on the board of OpenText Corporation and joined the board of The AZEK® Company in 2023.

-Karyn Hillman, Chief Product Officer
+Karyn Hillman, Chief Product Officer, Merchandising and Design

 AI Analysis | Feedback